 What do we have?

-Who's gonna stand up to the press?
+Who's going to stand up to the press?

-That guy's a one on a billion guy.
+That guy's a one-on-one billion guy.

 I think the answer is obvious.

-You know, at the end of the day, um we all have, you know, Reagan warned that freedom is always just one generation away from being imperiled.
+You know, at the end of the day, we all have, you know, Reagan warned that freedom is always just one generation away from being imperiled.

-And with that, I think every generation has to at some point pick up the torch and put up with the crap and the baloney and the BS and and put your personal life aside, and if you do that, then you know, odds are pretty good that we can preserve, protect, and defend.
+And with that, I think every generation has to at some point pick up the torch and put up with the crap and the baloney and the BS and put your personal life aside.

 And there's way too many people that don't get it yet.

-Coming up next, our final news roundup and information overload hour.
+Coming up next, our final news roundup, an information overload hour.

 And we're early on in the investigation today.

-We've only gotten into the preliminary phases, and as the day moves on, that is something that we're going to analyze.
+And as the day moves on, that is something that we're going to analyze.

-We are clearly dealing with what we Expect to be a serial bomber at this point based on the similarities between now what is the fourth device.
+We are clearly dealing with what we expect to be a serial bomber at this point based on the similarities between now what is the fourth device.

-And again, as we look at this individual and the pattern and and what we're looking at here, we will have to determine if we see a specific ideology behind this or something that will lead us uh along with our federal partners to make that decision.
+And again, as we look at this individual and the pattern and what we're looking at here, we will have to determine if we see a specific ideology behind this or something that will lead us along with our federal partners to make that decision.

 The bombings in Austin are terrible.

-This is obviously a very, very sick individual, or maybe individuals.
+This is obviously a very, very sick individual or maybe individuals.

 These are sick people, and we will get to the bottom of it.